How do I create alias records for services hosted in AWS?

-I am creating an alias record in Amazon Route 53 to integrate my domain with services hosted on AWS.
-What type of alias record should I create?
+I am creating custom DNS records for services hosted on AWS.
+What type of alias record should I use?

 Create an alias record

 Be sure to use the correct DNS record type for IP addresses in the service you're pointing to: